davegallant/site/content/blog/replacing-docker-with-podman-on-macos/index.md

 ### podman-compose

 You may be wondering: what about docker-compose?
-Well, there _claims_ to be a drop-in replacement for it: [podman-compose](https://github.com/containers/podman-compose).
+Well, it _claims_ to be a drop-in replacement for it: [podman-compose](https://github.com/containers/podman-compose).

 ```sh
 pip3 install --user podman-compose